thomasmarano/CV/README.md

 ## Thomas Marano

 After spending two years working first as a Financial Analyst and then as a Salesperson in the USA, I decided to apply my problem-solving skills to creating things.
-I learnt to code at Makers Academy and am looking to continue my learning in a collaborate start-up environment.
+I learnt to code at Makers Academy and am looking to continue my learning in a collaborative start-up environment.

 ## Skills